 The pre-created portfolios M1 Finance offers in the General Investing section include:

 M1 Finance Pros and Cons

-M1 Finance is more expensive than many of the best robo-advisors but cheaper than traditional financial advisors.
-It charges no commissions – unlike most brokers – and has no minimum account balance to get started.
+M1 Finance charges no broker fees or commissions, and has no minimum account balance to get started.
 To ensure you stay fully invested, fractional shares are supported.
 The main drawback is that tax loss harvesting services are not offered.

 |M1 Finance Pros||M1 Finance Cons|

 |✅ Zero Fees: No broker fees or commissions are charged.||❌ Tax Loss Harvesting: While tax-loss harvesting is not offered, tax minimization is designed to lower the impact on your tax bill from selling your holdings.|

 |✅ Low Account Minimum: You can open an account at no cost and invest as little as $0.01 in any security because M1 Finance supports fractional shares (however keep in mind the exchange fee when selling is $0.02).||❌ Buy-And-Hold Bias: M1 Finance is designed primarily for buy-and-hold investors more so than active traders, who would do better with thinkorswim or tastyworks.|

 |✅ Dynamic Rebalancing: To avoid portfolio drift, M1 Finance dynamically rebalances portfolios.|

 |✅ Extensive List of Portfolio (or Pie) Templates: Whether you are investing for retirement, the short-term, or want exposure to a certain sector or industry, you have a wealth of template pies from which to choose – or you can customize your own portfolio.|